 Tesla Model Y vs Model 3: Price

 All of these prices are the cash value before discounts and incentives.
 The prices also ignore any potential cost savings when the price of electricity is compared to gasoline or diesel.
-Tesla chooses to promote the post-cost-saving figures on its website, which regulators recently branded as misleading.
+Tesla chooses to promote the post-cost-saving figures on its website, which regulators have previously branded as misleading.
+As of January 2020, residents in California can save $1,500 on the purchase price, thanks to the state's Clean Fuel Reward.

-These prices do not include any optional extras, such as Autopilot, premium paint colors (like metallic blue and red), or the Model Y's seven-seat option, which adds two more seats for $3,000.
+These prices do not include any optional extras, such as Autopilot, premium paint colors (like metallic blue and red), or the Model Y's seven-seat option, which launched in January 2020 and adds two more seats for $3,000.

 Tesla Model Y vs Model 3: Range